Why having emergency savings is important and how to start

 - Transfer the money as soon as you get paid.
 You’re less likely to spend it if it’s out of sight

 Where should you keep your savings?

 Ideally, keep your emergency savings in an instant access account separate to your other money.
 But that doesn’t mean you can’t reap the benefits of interest while it’s sitting in the bank.

 Keep an eye out for introductory rates for new customers.
-They usually offer a guaranteed rate for a specific period but take note of the end date and switch to avoid getting stuck with a poor rate.
+They usually offer a guaranteed rate for a specific period but take note of the end date and be prepared to switch if the rate is poor afterwards.